 Moonstone appears as a villain and boss enemy in the video game, Marvel Ultimate Alliance 2.
-Voiced by Tessa Auberjonois, she is encountered by the heroes first with Bullseye, standing guard of Firestar, who is being subjected to nanites in an attempt to make her part of the Fold.
-After this she appears, again in Prison 42, at the portal, when Whirlwind attacks and the nanite infected revive themselves in order to aid him.
+Voiced by Tessa Auberjonois, she is encountered by the heroes first with Bullseye (standing guard of Firestar), who is being subjected to nanites in an attempt to make her part of the Fold.
+After this she appears yet again in Prison 42, at the portal.

 Marvel: Avengers Alliance.

-Moonstone appears as a boss during several missions in the Game.
-She is even part of the Dark Avengers (Along with Dark Wolverine/Daken, Dark Thor/Ragnarok, Dark Hawkeye/Bullseye, Ares, Vulture, Dark Spider-Man/Venom and Dark Widow/Yelena Belova) under the leadershio of Dell Rusk (Red Skull).
-Although she is part of the team, she does not take the mantle of Ms. Marvel as the comics.
+Moonstone appears as a boss during several missions in the game.
+She is even part of the Dark Avengers (Along with Dark Wolverine/Daken, Dark Thor/Ragnarok, Dark Hawkeye/Bullseye, Ares, Vulture, Dark Spider-Man/Venom and Dark Widow/Yelena Belova) under the leadership of Dell Rusk (Red Skull).
+Although she is part of the team, she does not take the mantle of Ms. Marvel as in the comics.

-Her bio says: Karla Sofen, AKA Moonstone gained her powers from an alien gem which she absorbed after extracting it via psychological manipulation of the original Moonstone, Lloyd Bloch.
-She can fly, become intangible, blast energy from her hands and emit blinding flash.
+Her bio says: Karla Sofen, A.K.A.
+Moonstone gained her powers from an alien gem which she absorbed after extracting it via psychological manipulation of the original Moonstone, Lloyd Bloch.
+She can fly, become intangible, blast energy from her hands and emit blinding flashes of light.

 Marvel: War of Heroes